 “Intuitionist Reflections on Formalism” of 1928 identifies and discusses four key differences between formalism and intuitionism, all having to do either with the role of PEM or with the relation between mathematics and language.
 Brouwer emphasizes, as he had done in his dissertation, that formalism presupposes contentual mathematics at the metalevel.
 He also here presents his first strong counterexample, a refutation of PEM in the form ∀x∈ℝ(Px ∨ ¬Px), by showing that it is false that every real number is either rational or irrational.
 See the supplement on Strong Counterexamples.

 Of the two lectures held in Vienna in 1928 — “Mathematics, Science and Language” (1929A) and “The Structure of the Continuum” (1930A) — the first is for the most part of a philosophical nature while the second is more mathematical.
 In “Mathematics, Science and Language”, Brouwer states his general views on the relations between the three subjects mentioned in the title, following a genetic approach, and stressing the role of the will.
-A longer version of this lecture was published as “Volition, Knowledge, Language” (1933A2); it contains the first explicit remarks about a notion that had been present from the start, now known as that of the “idealized mathematician” or “creating subject”.
+A longer version of this lecture was published as “Will, Knowledge and Speech” (1933A2); it contains the first explicit remarks about a notion that had been present from the start, now known as that of the “idealized mathematician” or “creating subject”.

 “Consciousness, Philosophy and Mathematics” (1949C) once again goes through Brouwer's philosophy of mind and some of its consequences for mathematics.
 Comparison with Life, Art, and Mysticism, “Mathematics, Science and Language”, and “Volition, Knowledge, Language” reveals that Brouwer's general philosophy over the years developed considerably, but mainly in depth.